Home Security Systems: Your Options for 2024

 abode Key Fob

-• Core Function — Keychain fobs allow users to remotely arm and disarm their system.
+• Core Function — Keychain fobs allow users to remotely arm and disarm their systems.
 Many keychain touchpads also include a panic button, which offers peace of mind when coming and going in the dark.

 • How it Works — Hook the small device to your keychain, or keep it in your pocket or purse.
 If you forget to arm your system when you leave your home, just take out your keychain fob and you’re back in business.
-These devices are powered by batteries, and are helpful if your system doesn’t offer mobile access.
+These devices are powered by batteries and are especially helpful if your system doesn’t offer mobile access.

 • Add-ons and Integrations — N/A